 TGm editor, please update the following bullet in this subclause as shown below:

 When dot11FMSActivated is false and ReceiveDTIMBeacons is true, the STA shall transition to awake state early enough to be able to receive either every non-STBC DTIM beacon or every STBC DTIM beacon sent by the AP of the BSS.
-If the Traffic Indicator field in the TIM element in the DTIM beacon is equal to 1, the STA shall remain in the awake state to receive the group addressed MPDUs transmitted by the AP as described in 11.2.3.1 General and 11.2.3.4 TIM types.
+The STA shall remain in the awake state to receive the group addressed MPDUs transmitted by the AP as described in 11.2.3.1 (General) and 11.2.3.4 (TIM types) when:

+the STA is associated with either an AP that has set to 0 the Multiple BSSID field of the Extended Capabilities element it transmits or corresponds to the transmitted BSSID in a multiple BSSID set, and the Traffic Indicator field in the TIM element in the DTIM beacon is equal to 1, or

+the STA is associated with an AP that corresponds to a nontransmitted BSSID in a multiple BSSID set, and the field corresponding to the NonTxBSS ID (i.e., a bit position between 1 to 2n – 1 of the Partial Virtual Bitmap field matching the BSSID index of a nontransmitted BSSID) in the TIM element is equal to 1 in the DTIM beacon of that nontransmitted BSSID.

 Fix 2: To be consistent with clause 11.1.3.8.3 (see pg 2460 ln 16 of REVme D5.0), the spec text in 9.4.2.259 needs to clarify that the description for Full Set Rx Periodicity applies only to a scanning non-AP STA.
 Furthermore, a NOTE is added for consistency with another aspect described in clause 11.1.3.8.3 (see pg 2460 ln 37 of REVme D5.0).